Composable State Management

 State With Stores

-Built on the reactive core, stores deliver fine-grained updates where only the specific properties that change trigger re-computation.
+A store delivers fine-grained updates where only the specific properties that change trigger re-computation.

 Creating Stores

-Each property becomes independently reactive.
+Each property becomes an independently reactive signal.

 // Create a reactive store